pdrummond/pauldrummond.dev/src/posts/react-and-docker.md

 yarn start
 </pre>

-So why go to the trouble of putting our React app inside Docker?
+So why go to the trouble of putting the React app inside Docker?

 _**NOTE:** This article is not finished - more coming soon._